 I want to address something that came up a few times over the holidays and that is becoming increasingly regular as the MOS project grows in size – the topic of the relationship between artist and audience and where that relationship begins and ends.

 I believe that the artist/audience relationship is a mutually beneficial one.
-The artist creates something that enriches your life through enjoyment and pleasure and you enrich the artist’s life through buying their work and providing them with appreciation, criticism and comment.
-I do not, however, believe that the artist/audience relationship entitles either of us to the other’s personal time or physical space and it does not constitute a friendship.
+The artist creates something that enriches your life through enjoyment and pleasure and you enrich the artist’s life through supporting their work and providing them with appreciation, criticism and comment.
+I do not, however, believe that the artist/audience relationship entitles either of us to the other’s personal time, undivided attention or physical space and it does not constitute a friendship.

-It’s a tricky thing to address as it can make you sound unappreciative towards fans while nothing could be further from the truth.
-I’m a 100% independent musician and I spend many hours a week on emails, Tweets, Facebook, Youtube, Patreon etc... responding to as many messages/emails//Tweets as I can.
+It’s a tricky thing to address as it can sound unappreciative towards fans while nothing could be further from the truth.
+I’m a 100% independent musician and I spend many hours a week on emails, Tweets, Facebook, Youtube, Patreon etc... responding to as many people as I can.
 It doesn't feel like a chore because I love hearing your feedback.
 Reading messages from people whose lives have been affected in a positive way by these songs is a lovely, rewarding part of my job and I love doing it.
 But it doesn't make us friends and it doesn't entitle us to extra attention or access to eachothers' private lives.
 My private DMs are closed to the public on every social media platform.

 When you want me to spend time private chatting or giving you disproportionate time or responses to everyone else – I would politely ask that you respect my decision to decline.